avezzu/caladan-ARM/rdma-core/providers/mlx5/man/mlx5dv_devx_umem_reg.3.md

 mlx5dv_devx_umem_reg - Register a user memory to be used by the devx interface

+mlx5dv_devx_umem_reg_ex - Register a user memory to be used by the devx interface

 mlx5dv_devx_umem_dereg - Deregister a devx umem object

 # SYNOPSIS